 “a farm with its buildings”

-This name is uncommon, is originally English from all I could tell.
+This name is old and uncommon.
 In fact, I had never heard (or noticed) it until my brain was muddling through options.
 One day, while relaxing and reading Anne of Green Gables, I stumbled across it.

 As Matthew brings Anne home from the train station, they crest the hill overlooking the village of Avonlea.
 The author speaks of a gentle-sloping valley with “snug farmsteads scattered among it.”